xingchenxu28/HiJAC/README.md

 1. **Monitor the progress in real time**

-   HiJAC allows you to see how many parameters that has been completed.
+   HiJAC allows you to see how many parameters that have been completed.

 2. **Resume from a breakpoint**